 - The HPV DNA test can be used along with the Pap test to screen for cervical cancer in women 30 years of age and older It does NOT replace the Pap test.
 It is not used for women under 30 because it's not as useful then.
 Younger women who are having sex are much more likely than older women to have HPV, most of which will go away by itself.

 - It can also be used in women with slightly abnormal Pap test results to see if more testing or treatment might be needed.

-To learn more, see the ACS document, What Women Should Know About Cervix Cancer and the Human Papilloma Virus.
+To learn more, see the ACS document, HPV and HPV Testing.